Food Allergies

 More severe symptoms include:

 The most severe allergic reaction is anaphylaxis — a life-threatening whole-body allergic reaction that can impair your breathing, cause a dramatic drop in your blood pressure, and affect your heart rate.
 Anaphylaxis can come on within minutes of exposure to the trigger food and can be fatal if not treated promptly with an injection of epinephrine (adrenaline).
-Food allergy is the most common cause of anaphylaxis, although several other allergens — insect stings, medications, or latex—are other potential triggers.
+Food allergy is the most common cause of anaphylaxis, although several other allergens — insect stings, medications, and latex — are other potential triggers.

 Oral Food Allergy Syndrome